joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 **Step 4: Cleanup**

-If everything went well, you can remove the scripts with the following command:
+If everything went well, you can remove the scripts from your machine with the following command:

 ```bash
 ./f-clean.sh